 Several early ZEB adopters have created learning centers for other agencies embarking on their ZEB transition journeys.
 One such agency is SunLine Transit Agency, which provides service to the Coachella Valley and hosts the West Coast Center of Excellence in Zero Emission Technology (CoEZET).
 The Center of Excellence supports transit agency adoption, zero-emission commercialization and investment in workforce training.
 Similarly, AC Transit offers training courses covering hybrid and zero-emission technologies through their ZEB University program.
-BCAG's transit provider, Transdev, is investing in resources to become an organization capable of training operators and mechanics in the operation, maintenance and repair of zero emission vehicles BCAG plans to take advantage of these trainings offered by experienced agencies as well as contributing to the development of in-house training with contract transportation providers.
+BCAG plans to take advantage of these trainings offered by experienced agencies.

-H Potential Funding Sources
+Potential Funding Sources